ArmandFS/stock-trading-notif/README.md

-You will need to import a few libraries like so:
+You will need to import a few libraries like so to get this python applicaiton running.

 ![image](https://user-images.githubusercontent.com/68105213/217293776-77330ef0-c08c-4b53-98ac-dcec72e1a386.png)